A Ladder of Causal Distances: Definition of Causal Distances

 Let $\bX$ be a set of random variables, and $\mathfrak{C}_1, \mathfrak{C}_2$ two causal models defined over them.
-We discuss natural formulation of distances at the observational, interventional, and counterfactual level.
-Intuitively, they build upon an underlying distance between probability distributions and mirror the hierarchical aspect of Pearl and Mackenzie's ladder (2018).
+We now introduce natural formulations of distances at the observational, interventional, and counterfactual level.
+Intuitively, they build upon an underlying distance between probability distributions and mirror the hierarchical aspect of Pearl and Mackenzie's ladder \shortcite{PearlMackenzie18}.

-\subsection{Observational distance (OD)}
+\subsection{Observational Distance (OD)}

 Let $P^{\mathfrak{C}_1}_{\bX}, P^{\mathfrak{C}_2}_{\bX}$ be the observational distributions induced by $\mathfrak{C}_1, \mathfrak{C}_2$.
-The \emph{observational distance} ($\OD$) is trivial and corresponds to choosing a distance between probability distributions:
+The \emph{observational distance} ($\OD$) is trivial and corresponds to choosing a distance $D$ between probability distributions:

 Example choices for $D$ include the Hellinger, total variation, or Wasserstein distance.